 Crossing the equator near the halfway mark on our 3,691-nm passage from St. Helena to Barbados

 In a first for us, we started and ended 2016 at sea.
 On December 23rd, 2015 we departed Cape Town, South Africa on an 11-night, 1,713-nm passage to St. Helena in the southern Atlantic Ocean.
-And on December 31st 2016, we left Cape Lookout, NC on a 212-nm, overnight run to Charleston, SC (for details see 2016 trip highlights).
+And on December 31st 2016, we left Cape Lookout, NC on a 212-nm, overnight run to Charleston, SC.
+Click the link below to view this year’s highlights.

 Between those trips, we crossed the Prime Meridian, re-crossed the equator, and covered 80 degrees of latitude, nearly half the earth’s parallels, between Cape Town in the Southern Hemisphere and Newfoundland in the Northern.
 From January 1st through December 31st, we traveled 9,785 miles at an average speed of 6.5kts, put 1,563 hours on our John Deere 6068AFM75, and completed our voyage around the world by returning to the continental US at Palm Beach, Florida.
 It had been nearly 3.5 years since we left from San Francisco in the fall of 2012.
 Our main engine now has 8,564 hours and Dirona has covered 59,400nm, well over twice around the world.